Blog

 But remember, not all LMSs are the same.
 An LMS designed for HR, for example, and used for employee onboarding isn’t designed to teach anyone how to use the product.
 With an LMS specifically designed for external customer education, companies benefit from:

-• All the content and data they need housed in one solution, not scattered across different internal systems
+• All the content and data they need to be housed in one solution, not scattered across different internal systems

 • Increased visibility into program usage metrics such as enrollments, course completions, and monthly average users (MAUs)